Apple Pay is a payment system that customers to make payments with their iPhone, iPads, and Apple Watches. It is available to businesses of all sizes.

-Escrow, like PayPal (which we’ll talk about in a bit) is convenient for low value transactions.
+Escrow can be convenient for low-value transactions.
 Though you might want to skip them on larger transactions due to both the added expense and the reality that it can tie up your money for some time.

 Larger suppliers and international trading companies are normally happy to accept LCs.
-Some, in fact, may insist on them.
-However, due to the complexity and additional language barriers, it’s not uncommon for small and medium-sized factories to be reticent to accept this form of payment.
+Some may even insist on them.
+However, due to the complexity and additional language barriers, it’s not uncommon for small and medium-sized factories to be reluctant to accept this form of payment.

 On the flip side, though, the fees are very high and the paperwork is quite complex.
 As such, it’s essential to get professional advice with your first transactions.

-In essence, Letters of Credit are a quite expensive option.
+In essence, Letters of Credit are quite an expensive option.
 They are often only for very large transactions, or when suppliers make it a condition of business.

 As mentioned, acceptance of escrow for international transactions is low.
 However, if you buy through a local Chinese office, acceptance is much higher.
-That’s why some importers use local sourcing agencies to buy their order, using an escrow arrangement.
+That’s why some importers use a local sourcing agent to buy their order, using an escrow arrangement.

 The risks are much lower, as long as the communication is crystal clear.
-The agency is able to reject the goods and keep the escrow payment.
+However, the agency can reject the goods and keep the escrow payment.

-Essentially, sourcing agencies may be suitable for small transactions if you want to pay extra to avoid risk.
-The escrow costs are very expensive for larger transactions.
+Sourcing agencies may be suitable for small transactions if you want to pay extra to avoid risk.

-Not a lot of Chinese suppliers accept Paypal yet, but the number is growing.
+Not a lot of Chinese suppliers accept PayPal yet, but the number is growing.
 It’s becoming more popular for small transactions, especially electronics sales.
-The service isn’t universally popular with suppliers — they share stories online about unexpected fund recalls.

 Although PayPal has focused on buyer protection, there are still some risks.
 Their protection policies are complex, particularly for international transactions.
 If a dispute arises, it can take time to make your claim and, of course, you might not win.